Unosquare-CoE-JavaScript/camilo-kowsniowski/README.md

 * The project dependencies are being worked on, since React was updated and Auth) needs revision.

-->  I continue working on the project.
+->  Fixed the projects

+* Added new course files ( Complete React Developer in 2023 )